Sidebar

 Service Animals

 A Service Animal may accompany its owner on university grounds and in university buildings at all times, except under rare circumstances where the animal’s health or safety may be compromised.
 Service Animals are not required to wear any special type of harness or garment, and must be under the handler’s control at all times.
-In situations where it is not obvious that the animal is a Service Animal, university officials may ask the following two qualifying questions:
+In situations where the service task is not readily apparent, faculty and staff are authorized to ask the qualifying questions.
+This authority extends to faculty and staff when an animal enters their specific workspace or classroom, and staff members working in public-access facilities, including but not limited to libraries, dining halls, and stadiums.

 - Is the Service Animal required because of a person’s disability?